Land use and environmental policy

 With regard to the acquisition of land for plots for substations and reserve power plants, our point of departure is primarily to engage in voluntary trade.
 The purchase price is determined openly and fairly.
 If necessary, the redemption procedure can be used to acquire plots.

 Interaction and communication

-We take landowners and other concerned parties into account when we plan, construct, operate and maintain the transmission system.
-If necessary, we reach an advance agreement on work and vegetation management on landowners land.
+We take landowners and other concerned parties into account when we plan, construct, operate and maintain the transmission system, thus ensuring the provision of information and opportunities for participation.
+If necessary, we reach an advance agreement on work and vegetation management on landowners’ land.
 The environmental impact assessment for transmission line projects together with the related interaction is an important part of our transmission line planning.